zeyuz35/zeyuz35.github.io/vault/SFM.break.representation.md

 This method was developed ONLY for breaks in factor loadings, even though breaks in loadings vs factors themselves cannot be separately identified.

 They postulate that such a differentiation technique could be based on the estimated rank of the loading matrices in each subsample - essentially pointing towards the break classification system later proposed by [@han_tests_2015].

+[@chen_detecting_2014] have a primitive version of an equivalent representation theorem, and a proof of an implication of the BNIC is provided in their appendix.

 ## Han and Inoue